Board-Folk/TIM011B/README.md

 ![Image of build version 1.3 board in black](https://github.com/Board-Folk/TIM011B/blob/main/images/tim011bv1_3_built_small.png)

-This repository contains the BOM, gerbers and Kicad files for a remake of the TIM-011 from the Mihajlo Pupin Institute of Serbia, 1987.
+This repository contains the Bill-of-Materials (BOM), Gerbers and Kicad files for a remake of the TIM-011 from the Mihajlo Pupin Institute of Serbia, 1987.

 ** Currently Being Updated **